Computing isogenies from modular equations in genus two: Computing the isogeny from its tangent map

-This compositum is a tuple of four rational fractions $s,p,q,r\in k(u,v)$ that we call the \emph{rational representation of~$\isog$ at the base point~$P$}.
-We choose a uniformizer~$z$ of~$\Crv$ around~$P$ and perform the Newton iterations and rational reconstruction over the \emph{univariate} power series ring~$k[[z]]$.
+This composite map is a quadruple rational fractions $s,p,q,r\in k(u,v)$ that we call the \emph{rational representation of~$\isog$ at the base point~$P$}.
+We choose a uniformizer~$z$ of~$\Crv_E$ around~$P$ and perform the Newton iterations and rational reconstruction over the univariate power series ring~$k[[z]]$.

-We explain how we choose the base point~$P$ and solve the differential system in \cref{subsec:diffsyst}.
-One difficulty is that the differential system we obtain is singular (\cref{lem:det-valuation}), so we need to use the geometry of the curves (\cref{prop:imagept}) to find the first few terms in the series before switching to Newton iterations (\cref{prop:newton-mde}).
-In \cref{subsec:rational}, we estimate the degrees of the rational fractions that we want to compute and present the rational reconstruction step.
+We explain how to solve the resulting differential system in~§\ref{subsec:diffsyst}.
+One difficulty is that the differential system we obtain is singular, so we need to use the geometry of the curves to find the first few terms in the series before switching to Newton iterations.
+In~§\ref{subsec:rational}, we estimate the degrees of the rational fractions that we want to compute and present the rational reconstruction step.